-It is important for First Nations Elders accessing or thinking of accessing Australian Government-funded aged care services to be able to communicate in a First Nations language if that is their preference.
+It is important for Aboriginal and Torres Strait Islander Elders accessing or thinking of accessing Australian Government-funded aged care services to be able to communicate in a First Nations language if that is their preference.

-To access Interpreter Connect, the First Nations Elder should call My Aged Care on 1800 200 422 and ask for an interpreter from the following list of languages.
+To access Interpreter Connect, the Aboriginal and Torres Strait Islander Elder should call My Aged Care on 1800 200 422 and ask for an interpreter from the following list of languages.
 Through the interpreter, My Aged Care will answer the person's aged care questions and then, if asked to, will assist them with accessing services.
 List of interpreters:

 - Alyawarre

 - Anmatyerr

 - Arrernte (Eastern and Central)

 - Arrernte (Western)

 - Burarra

 - Djambarrpuyngu

 - Kala Kawaw Ya

 - Kala Lagaw Ya

 - Kriol (Top End)

 - Meriam Mir

 - Ngaatjatjarra

 - Pintupi-Luritja

 - Pitjantjatjara

 - Torres Strait Creole/Yumpla Tok

 - Warlpiri

 - Yankunytjatjara

-If an interpreter from the above list is not available at the time of the call, an appropriate time that suits the First Nations Elder will be arranged.
-This service aims to make it easier for older First Nations people, their families and carers to access information on ageing and aged care, to have their needs assessed and to be supported to find the most appropriate services.
+If an interpreter from the above list is not available at the time of the call, an appropriate time that suits the Aboriginal and Torres Strait Islander Elder will be arranged.
+This service aims to make it easier for older Aboriginal and Torres Strait Islander people, their families and carers to access information on ageing and aged care, to have their needs assessed and to be supported to find the most appropriate services.

-14.11 Care finders
+14.10 Care finders

 Care finders assist vulnerable older Australians who do not have someone who is able to help them access aged care services and other relevant supports in the community.

 An older person fits in the target population for care finders if they:

-- Are eligible for aged care services: - Have one or more reasons for requiring intensive support to: - interact with My Aged Care (through the website, telephone, or face to face) - access aged care services - access other relevant supports in the community
+- Are eligible for aged care services: - Have one or more reasons for requiring intensive support to: - interact with My Aged Care (through the website, telephone, or face to face) - o access aged care services - o access other relevant supports in the community